PrathvirajBillava95/Amazon_ELECTRA/index.md

 Now given our model- AmazonELECTR, we further try to address following questions
 * * *

-> How is Hyper parameters affecting our model performance?
+##### How is Hyper parameters affecting our model performance?

-> This sub-question is aimed more toward a general deep learning technique, which is part of our project learning process.
+>This sub-question is aimed more toward a general deep learning technique, which is part of our project learning process.
 To answer this question later, we will investigate trying out different hyperparameters, especially in the fine-tuning phase, such as learning rate, epochs, batch size, FP16 (mixed precision), PyTorch XLA, etc.
 >

+##### What will be the performance of the AmazonELECTRA model in the out-domain dataset?

+>Another question that we will be investigating is the performance of AmazonELECTRA with general domain datasets such as [GLUE benchmark](https://arxiv.org/pdf/1804.07461.pdf).
+This question will focus more on whether the potential improvement with AmazonELECTRA is caused by using informal dataset or the domain constrained dataset.
 >
-> What will be the performance of the AmazonELECTRA model in the out-domain dataset?
->Another question that we will be investigating is the performance of AmazonELECTRA with general domain datasets such as [GLUE benchmark](https://arxiv.org/pdf/1804.07461.pdf.
-This question will focus more on whether the potential improvement with AmazonELECTRA is caused by using informal dataset or the domain constrained dataset.

 * * *